rothgyr/religious_musings/mainOutline.md

 second resurrection - the resurrection of the unjust and sinners.

-D&C 76:50+ states that the resurrection of the just has all those who recieved the priesthood (Temple ordinances)

-Describes those of the church of the firstborn, those who stayed faithful, those who are celestial - first resurrection.
+D&C 76:50+ states that the resurrection of the just has all those who recieved the priesthood (Temple ordinances) and describes them as those of the church of the firstborn, those who stayed faithful, those who are celestial - the people who will rise in the morning of the First Resurrection, who will be resurrected when Jesus comes again in His glory.

-70: `These are they whose bodies are celestial`
+In verse 70: `These are they whose bodies are celestial`

 After that, we get a description of those who are Terrestrial.
 Note that it is a description - as of verse 80 we don't have anything about which resurrection, nor that their bodies are even resurrected in this state.

-85: Telestial persons are not `redeemed from the devil until the last resurrection, until the Lord, even Christ the Lamb, shall have finished his work`.
+In verse 85: Telestial persons are not `redeemed from the devil until the last resurrection, until the Lord, even Christ the Lamb, shall have finished his work`.

 ```
 86 These are they who receive not of his fulness in the eternal world, but of the Holy